scott88lee/TDD-FIFO/README.md

 ```

 ##### To calculate inventory holdings;
-Functions accepts a date and outputs the quantity of total quantity of goods in stock at point in time ( using array index 0 to 8 )
+Functions accepts a date and outputs total quantity of goods in stock at point in time ( using array index 0 to 8 )

 ##### To calculate inventory value;
-Functions accepts a date and outputs the quantity of total value of goods in stock at point in time ( using array index 0 to 8 )
+Functions accepts a date and outputs the total value of goods in stock at point in time ( using array index 0 to 8 )

 ##### To calculate COGS;
 Functions accepts a date and outputs the cost of goods sold at point in time.